 The Braves were originally known as the Boston Red Stockings when they were founded in 1871.
 During their time in Boston, they were known as the Red Stockings, Red Caps, “Bean eaters,” Doves, Rustlers, Braves, Bees, and then finally the Braves again in 1941.

-The Braves went through a rebuilding stage during the late 2000’s but have come back with a vengeance.
-This comeback has been built on the strength of successful drafts which produced players such as Jason Heyward, Freddie Freeman, Evan Gattis, Andrelton Simmons, Julio Teheran, and Craig Kimbrel.
+The Braves went through a rebuilding stage during the late 2000s but have come back with a vengeance.
+This comeback has been built on the strength of successful drafts that produced players such as Jason Heyward, Freddie Freeman, Evan Gattis, Andrelton Simmons, Julio Teheran, and Craig Kimbrel.

-Since they have been so good for so long, and have dominated the National League East for the past two decades, there is not one rival who really stands out.
-There have been times where the Mets have given them issues though.
+Since they have been so good for so long, and have dominated the National League East for the past two decades, there is not one rival who stands out.
+There have been times when the Mets have given them issues though.
 The next time the Mets and Braves meet this season won’t be until Sunday, June 30th.
 As of this moment, the Braves biggest rival is the Washington Nationals.
 Many people believe that the Nationals have a better team than the Braves, but the Braves have better management and coaching.
-Overall, this Braves team is a good, exciting, up and coming team in which you will get your money’s worth.
+Overall, this Braves team is a good, exciting, up-and-coming team in which you will get your money’s worth.

 2016 has gone exactly as was expected for the Braves as well.
-They currently sit at 43-70, good for last place in the National League East, 23.5 games back of the first place Nationals, and the worst record overall in baseball.
-At the trade deadline, the Braves made a very head scratching move acquiring Matt Kemp and his bad contract from the San Diego Padres.
+They currently sit at 43-70, good for last place in the National League East, 23.5 games back of the first-place Nationals, and the worst record overall in baseball.
+At the trade deadline, the Braves made a very head-scratching move by acquiring Matt Kemp and his bad contract from the San Diego Padres.
 Of course, they got rid of a player they didn't want any longer in Hector Olivera, but still, this was a bizarre move for a team in a rebuild.
-Of course though, this rebuild has been strange.
-Some people are wondering if John Hart is getting a little too cute with this.
+Of course, though, this rebuild has been strange.
+Some people wonder if John Hart is getting too cute with this.